International Institute of Refrigeration: SophiA

-Objective: SophiA enables African countries to pursue sustainable pathways of development through a low-carbon, climate resilient and green growth trajectory, leapfrogging fossil fuels and high global warming potential refrigerant technologies.
+Objective: SophiA enables African countries to pursue sustainable pathways of development through a low-carbon, climate-resilient and green growth trajectory, leapfrogging fossil fuels and high global warming potential refrigerant technologies.

-IIR Network
+Network

 Today, the IIR has 59 member countries representing over two-thirds of the global population.

-According to their annual financial contributions to the IIR, these member countries are divided into six category levels and this determines the services they receive and their level of voting power within the IIR.
-Member Countries take part in IIR activities via their delegates and their nominated commission members.
-The delegates and commission members determine IIR priorities and take part in the IIR scientific activities and Working Groups, and develop recommendations.
+According to their annual financial contributions to the IIR, these member countries are divided into six categories, and this determines the services they receive and their level of voting power within the IIR.
+Member countries take part in IIR activities via their delegates and their nominated commission members.
+The delegates and commission members determine IIR priorities and take part in the IIR scientific activities and working groups, and develop recommendations.
 Member countries are entitled to host several IIR conferences and meetings per year.

-Member Countries
+Member countries

 The following countries are members of the IIR: